chendoy/chat-project-ISE182/README.md

 - sorting of messages - need to test on bgu server (sundy)

-- implementation of the logger - in progress, log.txt not created (chen)
+- [V] implementation of the logger - in progress, log.txt not created (chen)

 - adding option to "go back" on each menu (like I did on "register") (sundy)